opensecuritycontroller/community/designs/manager_policy_mapping/policy_mapping.md

     "virtualSystemId": 0,
     "name": "string",
     "policyId": 0,
-    "managerSecurityGroupId": "string", // This new property is being added to store the security group id returned by the manager
+    "managerSecurityGroupId": "string", // This new property is added to persist the manager security group id "failurePolicyType": "FAIL_OPEN",
-    "failurePolicyType": "FAIL_OPEN",
     "order": 0,
     "policies": [